RackTables/racktables-contribs/rt-server-client/README.md

     * Virtual server recognition (Xen 4.x)
     * Link Virtual server with hypervisor as container in Racktables
     * Racktables logging - when change ip addresses or virtual link with hypervisor
     * Interface Connection (LLDPD needed for this feature.
-System automaticly link server interfaces with switch ports in RackTables)
+System automatically link server interfaces with switch ports in RackTables)

 TODO